 Full-time students complete registration using MyUW.
-Evening students must send a request to enroll in the class to the MBA Program Office at mbaregis@uw.edu, and either type of student should drop off a hard copy of the signed project agreement and Independent Study Request form in the MBA Program Office prior to registration.
+Evening students must send a request to enroll in the class to the MBA Program Office at mbaregis@uw.edu.
+All students must drop off a hard copy of the signed Independent Study Request & Project Agreement form in the MBA Program Office prior to registration.

-• Executing the independent study project plan, submitting all deliverables as outlined in the plan, and presenting at the end of quarter independent study Colloquium.
+• Executing the independent study project plan, submitting all deliverables as outlined in the plan, and presenting your findings.
 Just as with any other Foster course, student deliverables should be submitted to faculty via an agreed medium and on time.
-The MBA Program Office and Foster School of Business faculty recommend that independent study students meet with their advisors on a minimum of 3 occasions beyond initial set-up meetings.
+The MBA Program Office and Foster School of Business faculty recommend that independent study students meet with their sponsor on a minimum of 3 occasions beyond initial set-up meetings.
 These include meetings in weeks 3, 6, and 9.
 Submission of the final deliverable-including any presentation to an external client-must occur by the first day of the final examination week listed on the University of Washington Academic Calendar in order for the faculty sponsor to evaluate the work product, offer feedback if appropriate, and assign a course grade.
-Just as in a traditional course, late work jeopardizes the student's ability to earn academic credit for the experience.
+Just as in a traditional course; late work jeopardizes the student's ability to earn academic credit for the experience.

-Further, each student registered for independent study must prepare and deliver a brief (10-15 minute) oral presentation outlining his or her study and findings at the end of quarter Independent Study Colloquium.
-The presentation should both describe the independent study you pursued, explain it significance, and summarize key findings or learnings for a motivated observer who was otherwise not involved with your project.
-The Colloquium itself is held at 12:30 PM the last Friday of the quarter (the last day of instruction).
-The MBA Program Office will provide you with room information as the meeting date approaches.
+Further, each student registered for an Application-Based independent study must prepare and deliver an oral presentation outlining his or her study and findings to the employer at the end of the project.
+The presentation should describe the independent study you pursued, explain its significance, and summarize key findings or learnings (including a managerial set of recommendations) for your project sponsor.
+Students registered for an Academic-Based or Research-Based independent study must prepare and deliver a brief (10-minute) oral presentation outlining his or her study and findings at the end of quarter Independent Study Colloquium.
+The presentation should describe the independent study you pursued, explain its significance, and summarize key findings or learnings for a motivated observer who was otherwise not involved with your project.
+The Colloquium itself is held during the last week of the quarter.
+The MBA Program Office will send you information about scheduling your Colloquium presentation time when you submit your Independent Study registration materials.
 Sponsoring faculty are invited but not required to attend, though at least one Foster faculty member or MBA Program staff member will attend each quarter.
 A student who does not present a satisfactory oral presentation at the Colloquium will be ineligible to receive academic credit that quarter.
-Presuming that he or she has otherwise made satisfactory progress on the project, a grade of I (incomplete) will be assigned, and the student will be invited to present at the next regularly scheduled Colloquium the following academic quarter.
+Presuming that he or she has otherwise made satisfactory progress on the project, a grade of I (incomplete) will be assigned, and the student will be invited to present at a regularly scheduled Colloquium the following academic quarter.
 Please note that this means the student's grade will be delayed by one full quarter (which in some cases could delay a student's planned graduation).
-In the interest of timely receipt of academic credit, please ensure that you add the Colloquium presentation to your personal schedule when you submit your independent study registration materials to the MBA Program Office.
+In the interest of timely receipt of academic credit, please ensure that you add the Colloquium presentation to your personal schedule as soon as you schedule it.